Table of Contents

 Whether or not you smell good may be up to the people smelling you — but don’t let that deter you from choosing a signature scent based on what you like.
-The right fragrance can instantly change your mood, which is why we often reach for the best colognes for men before events, whether they’re at the boardroom, bar or even your very own wedding.
+The right fragrance can instantly change your mood, which is why we often reach for the best colognes for men before events, whether they’re at the boardroom, bar or a wedding.

-Cologne should act as every suave man’s secret weapon.
-A spray before work, a date or a party not only provides an instant boost in attractiveness but also instills extra confidence when wearing it in the company of others.
-How does the modern gent go about shopping for the great-smelling cologne?
-It starts with educating one’s self in the science of scent.
+Cologne should act as every sophisticated man’s secret weapon.
+A spritz before work, a date or a party not only provides an instant boost in attractiveness but also instills extra confidence when wearing it in the company of others.
+How does the modern gent go about shopping for a great-smelling cologne?
+It starts with educating oneself in the science of scent.
 Cologne gift sets can also be an excellent way to discover new scents — and they make some of the best gifts for men now that we’re smack dab in the holiday season.

 When browsing through different fragrances for men, you’ll often see scents described in three ways: top, heart and base.
-Top notes are the initial (and strongest) scents when first applied, but also fade before the day is over.
+Top notes are the initial (and strongest) scents, but they fade before the day is over.
 Then there are heart notes, which are often floral and balance the whole scent.
 Finally, the base notes make their presence felt with prominent, lasting smells that define the fragrance.

-We’ve been testing cologne for ages now, so it’s safe to say we have some serious opinions when it comes to smelling nice.
-Find all of the best-smelling cologne to consider below, with the first 11 choices being editor tested and approved choices.
-These are picks our team of writers wear on a day-to-day basis, so we can promise you’ll love at least one of these just as much as we do.
+We’ve been testing cologne for years, so it’s safe to say we have some serious opinions about smelling nice.
+Find all of the best-smelling cologne to consider below, with the first 13 choices being editor-tested and approved options.
+These are picks our team of writers wears daily, so we can promise you’ll love at least one of these just as much as we do.